alcinnz/Project-Scavange/affiliated/video search.md

 Another common aspect of my users would be they likely don't know what they want to watch or download when they go to my site, only a vague idea of what sort of movies they want.
 They're also less likely to have seen or downloaded new stuff than old stuff, simply because they had a longer time to get around to the older stuff.

 ## Experience
+People generally organize movies into "genres" and occasionally organize a movie under multiple genres.
+This is already a well-understood framework people already categorize their tastes into.
+Additionally it would make sense to organize movies by year and by actors, directors, etc the user wants to see more from.

+This would be exposed in the UI as a sidebar with genre "filter" links and a year sidebar.
+A searchbox would also be included to aid searching by title and movie-star, as well as support the other types of searches.
+The search would bring up a new page with a navbar instead of a sidebar, as would any pages for a movie star's filmography.

+The content of the pages would be a grid of images depecting different movies, with the name beneath it with the addition of region restricted, $0, and DRM-encumbered (A.K.A no downloads) symbols.
+Hovering over one will show the movie's poster in the background and possibly play it's trailer in the sidebar on mute.
+Once it's clicked the experience is handed off to the artist or distributor, unless I need to link to different sites for different countries.
+In that case I'd minimize the UX harm by presenting the user with a map upon which I place favicons for the distribution sites.

+The sorting of the titles would be roughly chronological, though DRM-encumbered titles would be demoted to the bottom.
+This demotion would be partially undone (to assure hunters that, yes, I have the mainstream titles) by promoting one or two DRM-encumbered titles from well-known production companies to each page of 10 movies.

+To aid discovery in a similar (though enhanced) fashion to traditional television I'd place a looped and muted trailer in the topright corner of individual genre searches labelled "Now Playing".
+This would be emphasized with a larger size and red border.
+On the homepage I'll show the search sidebar and all "Now Playing" movies labelled by genre.
+The Now Playing labels would link to a schedule for that genre.
+Clicking one will play the movie DRM-free (because that's what I want to promote) using the browser's player sized to fill the viewport, without making it clear that you can download the movie or fighting the user doing so.

+### Sourcing "Now Playing" Movies
+Movies from the collection would be selected at random, and I will manually review that the movie looks professionally advertised.
+If it's paywalled or DRM-encumbered I will send an automated eMail offering to advertise for them if they provide me a DRM-free copy of the movie and trailer.
+If they refuse I will repeat this process, as that would be more affordable and/or my political preference.

+Additionally I'll allow artists to pay me to promote their work, using a footer link.